aliibrahim123/neocomp.js/docs/comp-base.view/template.md

 ### `@chunk`
 **syntax:** `@chunk:name='context'`
-construct a chunk of `name` and insert its contents to the element.
+construct a chunk defined as `name` and insert its contents to the element.

 optional take an expression named `context` that evaluated into the context passed to the chunk.
 evaluated with `comp: PureComp`, `el: HTMLElement` and `context: Record<string, any>`.

+by default, it transfer the attributes of the chunk root to the element, can be disabled by `context.effectHost = false`.

 ### inout action attributes
 **syntax:** `@name(parentProp)='childProp'`